Cohort analysis is a research method that has been around since the 40s but has become increasingly popular since the advent of the internet.

 You can learn these things by looking at cohort analysis reports for your eCommerce business.
 These reports will show you how many people visited your site in one month and then again in another month.
 You’ll also be able to see what kinds of things they did while they were there, such as browsing categories of items or viewing product details pages.
 If someone purchased something during both visits, that would count as a repeat customer.

 What are the Types of Cohorts?

-Before we get into the different types of cohorts you can use in your cohort analysis, let’s take a quick look at what metrics you should be paying attention to when you’re analyzing your data:
+Before we get into the different types of cohorts, let’s take a quick look at what metrics you should be paying attention to when you’re analyzing your data:

 - Customer Lifetime Value (CLV/LTV): this shows you how much profit you’re making from each customer over the course of their time with your company

 - Average Order Value (AOV): this shows you how much money a customer spends each time they make an order